Steve Munisteri: Early political involvement

-Munisteri was active in politics early in his teenage years, first working as a volunteer for the campaigns of Texas Republicans Hank Grover and John Tower in 1972, though the two were bitter intraparty rivals.
+Munisteri first worked as a volunteer for the campaigns of Texas Republicans Hank Grover and John Tower in 1972, though the two were bitter intraparty rivals.
 Munisteri then formed a conservative club at Memorial High School in Houston.
-In 1976, he was elected State Vice Chairman for Texas Young Americans for Freedom, was an active volunteer for Ronald Reagan and attended the Republican National Convention.
-From 1977 to 1980, he served as state chairman for YAF and was also elected to YAF's national board of directors.
+In 1976, he was elected state vice chairman for Texas Young Americans for Freedom, was a volunteer for Ronald Reagan and attended the Republican National Convention.
+Munistieri was the state chairman for YAF from 1977 to 1980 and was also elected to YAF's national board of directors.
 In 1977, Texas YAF was named the most improved state organization at its 1977 national convention.
 Under Munisteri's chairmanship, YAF began the practice of issuing legislative rankings for members of the Texas House of Representatives.

 In 1980, after experiencing dissatisfaction with the top-down leadership of the national YAF organization at its February 1980 convention, Munisteri proposed a new Texas-based conservative organization to the Texas YAF board.
 The board voted unanimously to create a new organization named Young Conservatives of Texas.
 The organization was founded on Texas Independence Day, March 2, 1980, at the Driskill Hotel in Austin, Texas.
-Munisteri served as the first state chairman.
+Munisteri was the first state chairman of the Young Conservatives of Texas.

-Munisteri served as state chairman of Young Texans for Reagan in 1980 under Reagan Texas Chair Ernie Angelo.
-He continued his Republican Party (GOP) activism as a precinct chairman of precincts 213 and 133 in Harris County in the 1980s, and was also elected to the State Republican Executive Committee for Senate District 17.
+Munisteri was the state chairman of Young Texans for Reagan in 1980 under Reagan Texas Chair Ernie Angelo.
+He continued his Republican Party activism as a precinct chairman of precincts 213 and 133 in Harris County in the 1980s, and was also elected to the State Republican Executive Committee for Senate District 17.
 Munisteri has worked in over 50 campaigns in a volunteer capacity.
-In 1995, he worked for the Lamar Alexander presidential campaign and helped to put together the Texas volunteer organization under Alexander's state chair Robert Mosbacher Jr. He also traveled to New Hampshire, Iowa, Florida and South Carolina on behalf of the Alexander campaign in 1996.
-In 1999, Munisteri spent a month in Iowa to assist the George W. Bush presidential campaign in the Iowa straw poll, and then spent a month in California running a Bush campaign office in San Fernando.
+In 1995, he worked for Lamar Alexander's presidential campaign and helped to put together the Texas volunteer organization under Alexander's state chair Robert Mosbacher Jr. Munistieri also traveled to New Hampshire, Iowa, Florida and South Carolina on behalf of the Alexander presidential campaign in 1996.
+In 1999, Munisteri spent a month in Iowa to assist the George W. Bush 2000 presidential campaign in the Iowa straw poll, and then spent a month in California running a Bush campaign office in San Fernando.
 In 2004, Munisteri was part of the Bush legal response team in Ohio during that year's presidential race.
-In 2008, he traveled to Iowa to assist Texas Land Commissioner Jerry E. Patterson in supporting Fred Thompson for president.
-That same year, Munisteri went on to South Carolina to volunteer on behalf of Thompson, and then later spent two months in Iowa assisting John McCain Iowa director Charlie Liebschutz.
+In 2008, he traveled to Iowa to assist Texas Land Commissioner Jerry E. Patterson in supporting Fred Thompson's 2008 presidential campaign for president.
+That same year, Munisteri went to South Carolina to volunteer on behalf of Thompson, and then later spent two months in Iowa assisting the Iowa director for the John McCain 2008 presidential campaign, Charlie Liebschutz.